cesanta/mongoose/docs/README.md

 standard function does, but in a predictable way that does not depend on the C library or the build environment.
 The return value can be larger than the buffer length `len`, in which case the overflow bytes are not printed.
+Mongoose library is often used to exchange data in JSON format, therefore a non-standard `%Q` specifier for formatting JSON strings is also supported.

 Parameters:
 - `buf` - Pointer to pointer to output buffer